iliabylich/iliabylich.github.io/_posts/2020-01-26-evaluating-ruby-in-ruby.markdown

 ### Final words

 First of all, I'd like to say thank you to everyone who made YARV.
-I wasn't able to find a single place where MRI behaves inefficiently (and I spent many hours looking into instructions).
+I was not able to find a single place where MRI behaves inefficiently (and I spent many hours looking into instructions).

 Once again, the code is available [here](https://github.com/iliabylich/my.rb), feel free to create issues/message me in Twitter.
 And please, don't use it in the real world.